aNap73/Bamazon/README.md

 ### Add a new Product

 You may also add new products to the offerings at bamazon.
-To accomplish this simply select Add a product from the managers menu.
+To accomplish this simply select `Add a product` from the managers menu.

-You will be asked to name the product, add it to a department or category, give it's price and what quantity you wish to load inventory with initialy.
+You will be asked to name the product, add it to a department or category, give it's price and select an inital quantity on hand.

 ![manager new product](./bm4.gif "New product bamazonManagaer")